Last Updated on Jun 12, 2025

 Categories of personal data transferred: The categories of Customer Personal Data transferred under the Standard Contractual Clauses including, but not limited to, Authorized Users’ name and email address.

-Sensitive data transferred (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the data, restrictions for onward transfers or additional security measures: To the parties knowledge, no sensitive data is transferred.
+Sensitive data transferred (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the data, restrictions for onward transfers or additional security measures: To the Parties knowledge, no sensitive data is transferred.

-The frequency of the transfer (e.g. whether the data is transferred on a one-off or continuous basis): Customer Personal Data is transferred in accordance with the standard functionality of the Services, or as otherwise agreed upon by the parties.
+The frequency of the transfer (e.g. whether the data is transferred on a one-off or continuous basis): Customer Personal Data is transferred in accordance with the standard functionality of the Services, or as otherwise agreed upon by the Parties.

 Nature of the processing: The Services.